Books by Dale Harris

 If the parallels are not clear, yet, they might become clearer if we simply asked ourselves: “In what ways is giving holy, or precious things (in verse 6) analogous to judging others, the way Jesus describes it in verses 1-5?”

-When you see it in this light, Matthew 7:6 functions as a kind of proverbial warning-bell, a quick, vivid, ready image meant to flash across the mind any time you are tempted to cast disparaging, self-righteous, hypocritical, or simply-uncharitable judgment on another.
-Because, if you give into that temptation and judge your brother or sister, Jesus says, you’ll be no better than the pathetic fool who takes a precious pearl that they ought to be cherishing, and instead of treasuring it, they toss it in the mud before some filthy swine cherishing (and if it’s not clear yet, let me state it bluntly here: the pearl is the brother or sister you are judging, in that moment, and by judging them, you are taking someone who should be loved and treating them as though they are worthless).
+When you see it in this light, Matthew 7:6 functions as a kind of proverbial warning-bell, a quick, vivid, ready-at-hand image meant to flash across the mind any time you are tempted to cast disparaging, self-righteous, hypocritical, or simply-uncharitable judgment on another.
+Because, if you give into that temptation and judge your brother or sister, Jesus says, you’ll be no better than the pathetic fool who takes a precious pearl that they ought to be cherishing, and instead of treasuring it, they toss it in the mud before some filthy swine (and if it’s not clear yet, let me state it bluntly here: the pearl is the brother or sister you are judging, in that moment, and by judging them, you are taking someone who should be loved and treating them as though they are worthless).
 It’s a ridiculous thing to do, but also foolhardy, because the truth about judging is this: we will be judged by the same standard we use to judge others; and if that’s so, then it’s all kinds of guaranteed—in the terms of our pearls-before-swine analogy—it guaranteed that after we’ve tossed the pearl that is our brother to the “swine” of self-righteous condemnation—those same swine will turn and trample us likewise.

 May this picture give all of us pause, the next time we find ourselves standing in judgement of others, or feeling tempted to do so; may it remind us, with all the good humor and profound wisdom that characterized the best of Jesus’s teaching—that to do so is the spiritual equivalent of throwing pearls to pigs.